my-ideas/winston-cloudwatch/README.md

 Mainly to reduce the footprint of this great module!

+* support for node v8 and higher only
 * `aws-sdk` and `winston` are peer dependencies
 * removed `chalk` - used only to colorize debug statement
 * removed `lodash` - where used only `_.isEmpty` which has been replaced with a lodash-compatible function
 * removed `proxy-agent` - no support for http proxy in this version

 ## Todo
 * Remove `async`